 Please do not pay the tuition fee deposit before you have received the email request or when your offer is conditional.

-If you will be studying a summer pre-sessional English course at the University of Leeds Language Centre before your masters programme, please refer to the Language Centre website for information on payment deadlines.
+If you will be studying a summer pre-sessional English course at the University of Leeds Language Centre before your Masters programme, please refer to our information on summer pre-sessional English courses for payment deadlines.

 Please note that the University reserves the right not to assign a CAS if there is not enough time between the deposit payment or sponsor letter being received and the latest possible date to join your course.